 The Derby has been won by some of the champions of the sport including Roman Earl (1966), General Jeff (1980), Rapid Supreme (1985), and Worth Doing (1989).

-Amazingly, another runner, Here Comes Joe, was also bitten by a spider, and forced to be scratched.
-Into his box, the one, went first reserve Oh Mickey, who led from box rise to win the Group 1 event.
+Amazingly, another runner, Here Comes Joe, was also bitten by a spider and forced to be scratched.
+First reserve, Oh Mickey, went into Box 1 and led from start to finish to win the Group 1 event.